Dani1157/my-portfolio/README.md

 - [ ] Add more games to the arcade section
 - [ ] Implement a CMS for easier project updates
 - [ ] Add internationalization (multi-language support)
-- [ ] Create a dark/light mode toggle with system preference detection
 - [ ] Add more interactive data visualizations

 ---